ishara/sonar-examples/projects/languages/php/php-sonar-runner-unit-tests/README.md

 Usage
 =====
-* Download the project sample from [https://github.com/SonarCommunity/sonar-php/tree/master/math-php-test](https://github.com/SonarCommunity/sonar-php/tree/master/math-php-test)
-* Analyze it with Sonar using the Sonar Runner:
+* Analyze the sample PHP project with Sonar using the Sonar Runner:

         sonar-runner